lamini-ai/lamini-examples/03_prompt_tuning/prompt_engineering.md

 ```

 Behind the scenes, `Lamini` automatically wraps the user and system prompts
 in model prompt template.
-The default system prompt is model's recommended system prompt.
+The default system prompt is the model's recommended system prompt.

 ```
 Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
 Ensure replies promote fairness and positivity.